ashutoshsahoo/spring-boot-kubernetes-mysql/README.md

 ## Spring Boot Kubernetes and MySQL

-Sample project to use spring boot application with mysql database in kubernetes with fabric8 maven plugin.
+Sample project to test and deploy spring boot application with mysql database in kubernetes using fabric8 maven plugin.

 ### Prerequisite :
-- Minikube
+- Docker with kubernetes enabled
 - Kubernetes command-line tool(kubectl)
 - Java
 - Maven